morsisko/NosTale-Auth/README.md

 * `platformGameId` - probably const for NosTale: `dd4e22d6-00d1-44b9-8126-d8b40e0cd7c9`

 In the response you will get `JSON` content:
-* `token` - value that is used to further API request, that is NOT that one to use in login packet
+* `token` - value that is used later in API requests, it is NOT that one to use in login packet
-* `platformGameAccountId` - your accound ID
+* `platformGameAccountId` - your account ID

 ## Almost done